Frequently Asked Questions

 What if I’m disabled, or not as mobile as I once was?

 There’s a role for everyone.
 Not everyone needs to be able to juggle two 36” chainsaws.
-We also need administrators, logisticians, image analysts, radio operators, drivers and so on.
-Understanding different medical needs is also a strength we are interested in.
+We also need administrators, logisticians, image analysts, radio operators, digital storytellers, drivers and so on.
+Understanding different medical and ability needs is a strength we are building.

 How do I get involved?